At least 18 killed in Myanmar on bloodiest day of protests against coup

 Junta leader General Min Aung Hlaing said last week authorities were using minimal force to deal with the protests.

 Nevertheless, at least 21 protesters have now died in the turmoil.
-The army said a policeman has been killed.
+The army said a policeman had been killed.

 The crackdown would appear to indicate determination by the military to impose its authority in the face of defiance, not just on the streets but more broadly in the civil service, municipal administration, the judiciary, the education and health sectors and the media.

-“The Myanmar security forces’ clear escalation in use of lethal force in multiple towns and cities ... is outrageous and unacceptable,” Phil Robertson, deputy Asia director of New York-based Human Rights Watch, said in a statement.
+“We are heartbroken to see the loss of so many lives in Myanmar.
+People should not face violence for expressing dissent against the military coup.
+Targeting of civilians is abhorrent,” the U.S. embassy said.

-The Canadian Embassy said it was “appalled by a trend of increased violence and use of force against protesters” and Indonesia, which has taken the lead within the Association of Southeast Asian Nations (ASEAN) in efforts to resolve the turmoil, said it was deeply concerned.
+The Canadian Embassy said it was appalled.
+Indonesia, which has taken a diplomatic lead within the Association of Southeast Asian Nations (ASEAN) on the crisis, expressed deep concern.

+Activists across Asia held rallies to support Myanmar’s protesters in Myanmar with the rallying cry “Milk Tea Alliance” which first united pro-democracy activists in Thailand and Hong Kong.

-State-run MRTV television said more than 470 people had been arrested on Saturday when police launched the nationwide crackdown.
+State-run MRTV television said more than 470 people had been arrested on Saturday.
 It was not clear how many were detained on Sunday.

 Youth activist Esther Ze Naw said people were battling the fear they had lived with under military rule.